mdickopp/linux-vm/README.md

 ## The Virtual Machine

+When the virtual machine is started for the first time (or after the `cleanup-shutdown` command has been used; see below), a dialog is shown during bootup to select the keyboard layout and variant.

 The password of the _root_ user is empty.
 An unprivileged user account with the username _user_ exists in the virtual machine; its password is empty as well.